ScottLogic/blog/_posts/2020-12-30-alteryxing-the-advent-of-code-2020-week-4.md

 title: Alteryxing The Advent of Code 2020 - Week 4
 date: 2020-12-30 00:00:00 Z
 categories:
-- jdunkerley
 - Tech
 author: jdunkerley
 summary: 'It''s the end of the #AdventofCode for 2020.
 I take a look back over the final 6 puzzles and sees how much was possible in BaseA Alteryx.
 How close did I get to solving all 50 stars in BaseA! '
 layout: default_post
 image: jdunkerley/assets/advent-2020-4/logo.jpg
 ---